-Genomic Differences Among Humans
+Genomic Differences among Humans

 We have computed the total number of genomic differences between pairs of individuals whose DNA sequences are available from the "1000 Genomes" project.
-Our analysis included the entire set of human autosomes while X and Y-chromosomes have been omitted to allow a proper comparison between males and females.
-Figure 1 illustrates the intra-population results for 14 populations from Africa, America, Asia, and Europe.
-All pairs of individuals with declared family relationships are marked by stars in Figure 1B.
-These pairs have significantly fewer genomic differences than the remaining non-related pairs from the same population.
-Statistical examination of the intrapopulation distributions using Kruskal-Wallis test showed that, with the 0.05 significance level, the distributions are different from each other except for CHB and JPT populations (see statistical details in Supplementary file S2).
-The inter-population genomic differences are presented in the Supplementary Figure S1.
+Our analysis included the entire set of human autosomes, whereas X- and Y-chromosomes have been omitted to allow a proper comparison between males and females.
+Figure 1 illustrates the intrapopulation results for 14 populations from Africa, America, Asia, and Europe.
+All pairs of individuals with declared family relationships are marked by stars in figure 1B.
+These pairs have significantly fewer genomic differences than the remaining nonrelated pairs from the same population.
+Statistical examination of the intrapopulation distributions using Kruskal-Wallis test showed that, with the 0.05 significance level, the distributions are different from each other except for CHB and JPT populations (see statistical details in supplementary file S2, Supplementary Material online).
+The interpopulation genomic differences are presented in the supplementary figure S1, Supplementary Material online.

-Computer Modeling Of Genomic Differences
+Computer Modeling of Genomic Differences

-Intriguingly, the number of genomic differences within Asian, European and African populations are shaped as narrow peaks with mean values of 3.5, 3.8, and 5.1 million respectively, and standard deviations in the range of 0.03-0.1 million (Figure 1A).
-Since a majority of human genes have several major mutually-exclusive haplotypes, comprising dozens to hundreds of frequent SNPs (Consortium 2003), the number of genomic differences for a particular gene between pairs of human individuals should range from 0 (when compared individuals carry the same gene haplotypes) to dozens or hundreds of differences (when compared individuals carry different haplotypes of the gene under analysis).
-In order to understand the reason why the genomic differences for African, Asian, and European populations on the Figure 1 are distributed as single narrow peaks, a computer program GenomeDiffSimulation.pl has been created.
+Intriguingly, the number of genomic differences within Asian, European, and African populations are shaped as narrow peaks with mean values of 3.5, 3.8, and 5.1 million, respectively, and standard deviations in the range of 0.03-0.1 million (fig. 1A).
+As a majority of human genes have several major mutually exclusive haplotypes, comprising dozens to hundreds of frequent SNPs (International HapMap Consortium 2003), the number of genomic differences for a particular gene between pairs of human individuals should range from 0 (when compared individuals carry the same gene haplotypes) to dozens or hundreds of differences (when compared individuals carry different haplotypes of the gene under analysis).
+In order to understand the reason why the genomic differences for African, Asian, and European populations on the figure 1 are distributed as single narrow peaks, a computer program GenomeDiffSimulation.pl has been created.
 This program models the genomes of virtual individuals that, on an average, contain 3,800,000 different SNPs between them.
 In addition, these SNPs are grouped into several (four by default) mutually exclusive haplotypes for each genomic locus of the virtual individuals.
 The variable parameter for this program is the total number of loci that are in linkage equilibrium with each other.